 Recovering from breast implant removal surgery

-Associate Professor Dean White has developed a leading reputation over the years for his skill and ability to perform a wide range of cosmetic and plastic surgery procedures.
+Specialist Plastic Surgeon Dean White in Melbourne, Australia, has developed a leading reputation over the years for his skill and ability to perform a wide range of cosmetic and plastic surgery procedures.
 He is committed to providing the highest quality of care for his patients and servicing their unique goals.

 If you have any further questions about breast implant removal surgery, or want to discuss removing your breast implants, don’t hesitate to Contact Us today to book a consultation.